tarvitamm/BDM_project_group16/README.md

 ## Queries

 ### **Project 1**

+To run this project yourself you need to install the requirments listed below or in the [requierments.txt](./requierments.txt).
+The notebook with the results of the queries can be found here [project.ipynb](./mnt/project.ipynb)

 ### **Query 1: Compute Taxi Utilization**
 Utilization is calculated as the fraction of time a taxi is occupied with passengers.
 This is determined by computing **idle time**, which is the gap between consecutive trips by the same taxi.